manig1729/manig1729/README.md

 Here you can find the different projects I have worked on (or am working on)

-You'll find a bit of Verilog, automation projects in python, small games in JavaScript and the config files for the programs I use
+You'll find a bit of Verilog, automation projects in python, small games in JavaScript and my Ubuntu dotfiles

 Reach out to me via [E-mail](mailto:manikandang1729@gmail.com)